-One Little Word That Can Help You Succeed
+One Little Word That Can Help You Succeed at Anything

-You decide to curate a capsule wardrobe, navigate a city you've never visited, or learn how to play Minecraft from your 6-year-old grandson.
+Let's say you decide to curate a capsule wardrobe, navigate a city you've never visited, or learn how to play Minecraft from your 6-year-old grandson.
 You're about to gain information and learn skills that are different from what you've done before, and you're going to access abilities that may be rusty or undeveloped.

 At the beginning, or at some point along the way, you're going to feel unsure of yourself.
 You may even feel like the whole process is too detailed or too hard.